 The stockholders agreement gives any member of the Investors and Historic TW the right to require us to register (including by means of a shelf registration statement permitting sales of shares from time to time over an extended period) the stock held by such stockholders for sale to the public under the Securities Act, subject to certain limitations.
 In connection with each underwritten public offering, Warner Music Group's stockholders will be required to enter into a lockup agreement covering a period of no greater than 90 days (180 days for an initial public offering).
 The agreement also provides that if Warner Music Group registers shares of its common stock for sale to the public after this initial public offering, parties to the stockholders agreement will have the right to have their shares included in any such registration statement.
 Any registration is subject to a potential underwriter's cutback in the number of shares to be registered if the underwriter determines that marketing factors require a limitation on the number of shares to be underwritten.
-Immediately after this offering, the Investors will million shares entitled to these registration rights, and assuming the exercise of the Three-Year Warrants for payment of cash and without payment of cash, Time Warner will own or million shares, respectively, entitled to these registration rights and management will million shares entitled to these registration rights.
+Immediately after this offering, the Investors will own million shares entitled to these registration rights, and assuming the exercise of the Three-Year Warrants for payment of cash and without may million shares entitled to these registration rights.
 If Time Warner does not exercise any of the Three-Year Warrants prior to the consummation of this offering, then it will continue to hold MMT Warrants exercisable upon certain events for million shares entitled to these registration rights.
-We are in discussions with Historic TW to repurchase either the Three-Year Warrants or the shares issuable upon the exercise of the Three-Year Warrants in connection with the Concurrent Transactions.
-If the Three-Year Warrants or the shares issuable upon the exercise of the Three-Year Warrants are not purchased by us, Historic TW has indicated an interest to have its shares issuable upon the exercise of the Three-Year Warrants included in this offering, subject to any potential underwriters' cutback.
-See "Prospectus Summary-Recent Developments-The Concurrent Transactions" and "Certain Relationships and Related Party Transactions."
+See "Certain Relationships and Related Party Transactions."